gdsbook/book/notebooks/08_point_pattern_analysis.md

 lbls = pandas.Series(clusterer.labels_, index=db.index)
 ```

 Now we already have the clusters, we can proceed to visualize them.
 There are many ways in which this can be done.
-We will start just by coloring points in a cluster in red and noise in grey:
+We will start just by coloring points in a cluster in red and noise in gray:

 ```python